realcwl/realcwl.github.io/content/posts/you_dont_know_lmsys.md

 \end{aligned}
 $$

 It's easy to see that the above equation is to calculate the cross-entropy between the Elo predicted win rate and the actual observed win rate.
-Thus, the best solution for equation (2) is the Elo score (or MLE coefficient) we are looking for.
+Thus, the best solution for equation (2) is the Elo score (or MLE coefficient) that predicts exactly the observed win rate.

 This calculation is redone N times with [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) to get confidence interval.
 N equals 100 in the case of the actual Arena implementation.